wirecardBrasil/moip-sdk-java-le/README.md

 > :white_check_mark: Check the [setup functional example](https://github.com/moip/moip-sdk-java/tree/master/src/test/java/br/com/moip/examples/setup/Setup.java).

 ### 2. Create customer
-With the setup created, you can make request to Moip API.
+With the setup created, you can make requests to Moip API.
 To start the basic e-commerce flow you need to create a customer.
-After all, it's he who will order your products or services.
+After all, it's whom will order your products or services.

 ```java
 Customer customer = api.customer().create(new CustomerRequest()